refuge-attic/rtalk-server/go/README.md

-Go implemetation of the rtalk-server
+Go implementation of the rtalk-server